What is risk management?

 Such a transaction is a good example of an unsuccessful choice of position size with limited margin security.

 Even the best clients of the Forex in Belarus at certain times incur losses, which are an integral part of making transactions with non-deliverable OTC financial instruments.
 The main task of the investor is to limit losses to a more acceptable level.
 If you manage your losses and learn how to control them, after a while you will find that the overall result of your operations has improved significantly.
 One of the main ways to achieve this state is to find the optimal balance between risk and potential profit.
-For example, many traders do not enter a position if the profit-risk ratio is worse than 2:1.
+For example, many customers do not enter a position if the profit-risk ratio is worse than 2:1.
 Why these numbers?
 The fact is that in this case, even if you get three losses in a row, you will only need two pluses to not only return the losses but also to ensure overall earnings.

 Now let’s imagine two clients who start with the same amount of $10,000 and use a 2:1 profit-to- risk ratio, but apply different money management strategies regarding the size of the position.
 The first client uses a very aggressive approach, risking 60% of their capital in each transaction and seeking to make a profit of 120%.
 The second client is much more conservative and risks only 5% of their funds on the account, earning 10% at a time.
 For the sake of clarity, let’s imagine that the level of transactions with non-deliverable OTC financial instruments of clients is also the same – each of them makes 10 transactions, where every second one is closed with a loss.